farald/GifReport/README.md

 Enables you to render gif images of every step in your test run, and then compiles it into a gif animation.
 This can again be rendered to an avi movie using ffmpeg.

-Installation
+###Installation

+Install using composer:

-composer require farald/gifReport
+`composer require farald/gifReport`

 By default, it will export images from all steps run.
 Use this package on your local dvelopment to create a simple visual compilation of your work.

-To enable, configure your list of contexts in behat.yml:
+To enable, configure your list of contexts in `behat.yml`:

 ```yaml
   suites: